lespistes/.github/profile/README.md

 A: That was my original idea, but it lacked any natural form of collaboration so it sat in the back of my head for a long time.
-Eventually, the idea of the infinite tape recorder started to crystalize in my head.
+Eventually, the idea of the infinite tape recorder started to crystalize in my head, and then having people work on individual pistes was the logical next step.

 Q: I want to share mixes.
 What about copyright?